esophagus-now/luavpi/README.md

 ```

 ## API description
-(This is subject to change very quickly since I'm still bringing up this project in the first place)
+_This is subject to change since I'm still bringing up this project in the first place_

 All functionality is made available in the global `vpi` table.
-VPI handle objects in Lua have a metatable with a pretty-printer in `__tostring`.
-The nifty shorthand shown in the quickstart where you can do `h:get_value(type)` is made possible because the `__index` field of the VPI handle metatable point to the `vpi` table.
+VPI handle objects in Lua have a metatable with a `__tostring` pretty-printer.
+The `h:get_value(type)` shorthand shown in the quickstart is possible because the `__index` field of the VPI handle metatable points to the `vpi` table.

 Most VPI constants are available in the `vpi` table.
 If the constant was called `vpiXyzAbc` in C code, then it should be available in Lua with `vpi.XyzAbc`.

-Likewise, a subset of the available VPI functions (listed) below can also be found in this table; if the function is called `vpi_xyz_abc` then it would be available in Lua as `vpi.xyz_abc`.
+Likewise, a subset of the available VPI functions (listed below) can also be found in this table; if the function is called `vpi_xyz_abc` in C then it would be available in Lua as `vpi.xyz_abc`.
 Keep in mind that I always place the vpiHandle argument as the first argument, even when this contradicts the VPI spec.

 The available functions are:
  - `vpi.handle(h, type)` and `vpi.handle_by_name(h,type)`.
-You can use `nil` as their first argument (this is equivalent to passing `NULL` as the first argument in C).
+You can use `nil` as the first argument (this will pass `NULL` as the first argument in C).
 If the C call returns `NULL`, then the call returns `nil` in Lua
  - `vpi.get(h, type)` and `vpi.get_str(h,type)`
  - `vpi.get_value(h,type)`.
 Currently supports `vpi[Bin,Oct,Dec,Hex]StrVal`, `vpiIntVal`, `vpiStringVal`, and `vpiTimeVal`
  - `vpi.put_value(h, val)`.
 Only supports putting integer values.